-Developing College Writing FROM SUBSTANCE TO STYLE HELEN HEIGHTSMAN GORDON, Bakersfield College
+Developing College Writing FROM SUBSTANCE TO STYLE HELEN HEIGHTSMAN GORDON Bakersfield College

 A comprehensive rhetoric - with handbook - for basic writing and freshman composition, Developing College Writing provides full treatment of the writing process, paragraphs, and essays, and also covers critical thinking and such specialized writing tasks as competency tests, essay exams, business letters, and résumés.
 Each chapter comprises instruction on composition (with exercises); instruction on style (with exercises); and writing assignments requiring students to apply concepts taught in the chapter.
 A complete handbook section with exercises and answers - is also included.
 Paperbound.
 388 pages.
+1989 Instructor's Manual available of Vermont An excellent anthology for beginning writers, the Third Edition of Models for Writers brings together 66 complete short essays-by both professional and student writers-to provide clear-cut models of 18 different rhetorical patterns.
+The first nine chapters concentrate on specific elements of the essay and the final nine chapters cover the rhetorical modes, from illustration to argument.
+For this edition nearly half the essays are new (27 out of 66); in addition, there is now a second nonargumentative student essay in the general introduction on reading and writing short essays, and all the study questions have been completely revised.
+Paperbound.
+414 pages.
 1989 Instructor's Manual available

-Models for Writers SHORT ESSAYS FOR COMPOSITION Third Edition Edited by ALFRED ROSA and PAUL ESCHHOLZ, both of the University of Vermont
+Models for Writers SHORT ESSAYS FOR COMPOSITION Third Edition Edited by ALFRED ROSA and PAUL ESCHHOLZ, both of the University